jmoral4/ReadDocsToMe/Readme.md

 - **Playback Problems**: Ensure pygame is properly installed and your system can play MP3 files
 - **Word Document Errors**: Make sure python-docx is installed correctly

+## Known Issues
+- Not all steps are vocalized (need to record them) but they're all output to the console
+- App waits for all chunks to download before playback --- for very large docs (10+ pages?) you may want to pass `--download-only` and start playing to mp3s as they arrive.
+Each will be roughly 4 minutes of audio.

 ## License
 MIT License - do whatever the heck you want to do with it.